Billion Oyster Project

 Billion Oyster Project is a New York City-based nonprofit organization with the goal of engaging one million people in the effort to restore one billion oysters to New York Harbor by 2035.
 Because oysters are filter feeders, they serve as a natural water filter, with a number of beneficial effects for the ecosystem.
 The reefs they form increase habitat and subsequent marine biodiversity levels, and help protect the city's shorelines from storm surges.

 Billion Oyster Project believes that engaging community members — especially young people — in reef restoration will lead them to become more environmentally aware in the future.
 The project aims to engage hundreds of thousands of students, teachers, and community scientists in marine restoration-based STEM educational programming.
 It involves 60+ restaurants in an oyster shell recycling program, which provides the project with shells for building new reefs.

 The project grew out of the activities of students at the New York Harbor School, currently located on Governors Island, who started growing and restoring oysters in New York Harbor in 2008.
 The school continues to be the project’s main educational partnership - involving students through internships and waterfront experience in seven Career and Technical Education (CTE) programs.
 Along with Harbor School, Billion Oyster Project is stationed on Governors Island and the scope of their work is confined to the five boroughs of New York City.

 History

-Oyster reefs are thought to have covered more than 220000 acres of the Hudson River estuary and filtered water, provided habitat for other marine species and attenuated wave energy but are now functionally extinct in the Harbor due to overharvesting, dredging and pollution.
+Oyster reefs in New York City are thought to have covered more than 220000 acres of the Hudson River estuary and filtered water, provided habitat for other marine species and attenuated wave energy but are now functionally extinct in the Harbor due to overharvesting, dredging and pollution.

 The initiative was the brainchild of Murray Fisher and Pete Malinowski, and grew out of the Urban Assembly New York Harbor School in 2014.
 A $5 million National Science Foundation grant allowed the program to spread to thousands of public middle school students starting in 2015.